Earl Campbell: College career

 Campbell attended the University of Texas at Austin, where he played college football for the Texas Longhorns from 1974 to 1977.

-As a freshman in 1974, he played in all 11 games and rushed for 928 yards and six touchdowns on 162 attempts.
-In 1975, he was a first-team All-America selection at fullback by the American Football Coaches Association, after he led the Southwest Conference with 1,118 rushing yards, 13 rushing touchdowns, and 78 points scored.
-Leg injuries kept him out of four games during his junior season, and he rushed for 653 yards and three touchdowns in seven games as Texas finished with a 5–5–1 record.
+As a freshman in 1974, Campbell played in all 11 games and had 162 carries for 928 yards and six touchdowns.

+In 1975, Campbell was a first-team All-America selection at fullback by the American Football Coaches Association after leading the Southwest Conference with 1,118 rushing yards, 13 rushing touchdowns, and 78 points scored.

+Leg injuries kept Campbell out of four games during his junior season, and he rushed for 653 yards and three touchdowns in seven games as Texas finished with a 5–5–1 record.

 Campbell led the nation in rushing as a senior in 1977, with 1,744 yards and 19 touchdowns.
 In the third game of the season, against the Rice Owls, Campbell scored four touchdowns during a 72–15 blowout in which Texas kicker Russell Erxleben set an NCAA record with a 67-yard field goal.
 In his final regular-season game, Campbell rushed for a career-high 222 yards in a 57–28 victory over rival Texas A&M, and the Longhorns finished the regular season undefeated.
 After clinching the Southwest Conference championship, the top-ranked Longhorns then faced No. 5 Notre Dame, led by quarterback Joe Montana, in the Cotton Bowl Classic.
 Campbell carried 29 times for 116 yards in the game, but Notre Dame was victorious, 38–10, and claimed the national championship.
 Texas was ranked fourth in the final AP Poll.

 Campbell was awarded the Heisman Memorial Trophy as the most outstanding college player after the season, becoming the University of Texas' first winner of the award.
 He also became the first recipient of the Davey O'Brien Memorial Trophy which was awarded to the outstanding player in the Southwest Conference.
 The Sporting News and United Press International each named Campbell the college football player of the year.
 He was a unanimous All-American, being named to the first team by every major selector.

-He finished his college career with 4,443 rushing yards and 40 rushing touchdowns in 40 games through four seasons.
+Campbell finished his college career with 4,443 rushing yards and 40 rushing touchdowns in 40 games through four seasons.